johndpope/gromacs-gmxapi/python_packaging/docker/README.md

 For the interactive Jupyter notebook server, mapped to local port 8888:

     docker run --rm -t -p 8888:8888 gmxapi/acceptance

+For a build that tests a feature branch that has been built and updated, add a tag, such as `gmxapi/acceptance:fr1`

 For the a `bash` shell in a Conda environment under the `jovyan` user: